Bonython

 The educational profile of Bonython exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 32.0%, significantly lower than the SA4 region average of 46.8%.
 Bachelor degrees are most common at 20.4%, followed by postgraduate qualifications (7.5%) and graduate diplomas (4.1%).
 Vocational credentials are held by 32.0% of residents aged 15+, with advanced diplomas at 12.2% and certificates at 19.8%.
-Educational participation is high, with 28.7% currently enrolled in formal education.
+Educational participation is high, with 28.7% of residents currently enrolled in formal education.

 This includes 9.3% in primary education, 7.6% in secondary education, and 5.2% pursuing tertiary education.